 Create your Domain Record (Dynamics 2011/2013/2015)

-Unlike the Email CNAME, which is added to CRM under DNS Settings within ClickDimensions Settings, Web Content CNAMEs are added to the Domain record that you created for web tracking.
+Unlike the Email CNAME, which is added to Dynamics under DNS Settings within ClickDimensions Settings, Web Content CNAMEs are added to the Domain record that you created for web tracking.

-Wait 60 minutes and then go to the ClickDimensions settings in your Microsoft CRM settings area and insert the new CNAME into the Web Content CNAME field of the corresponding Domain Record.
+Wait 60 minutes and then go to the ClickDimensions settings in your Microsoft Dynamics settings area and insert the new CNAME into the Web Content CNAME field of the corresponding Domain Record.

 NOTE: The Domain field should contain an actual domain name value, and should not have http:// or 'www' in it.
 It should just be a domain, like mycompany.com.